nextflow-io/nextflow/docs/operator.rst

 However the ``set`` operator is more idiomatic in Nextflow scripting, since it can be used at the end of a chain of operator transformations, thus resulting in a more fluent and readable operation.

+Starting in version 22.10.0, the ``set`` operator also emits the input channel, allowing you to extract an output channel from part of an operator chain.

 splitCsv
 --------